GNOME/gtk/docs/reference/gtk/overview.md

  - **OpenGL**: OpenGL is the premier environment for developing portable, interactive 2D and 3D graphics applications.
 More information available on the [Khronos website][opengl].
- - **Vulkan**: Vulkan is the a newer graphics API, that can be considered the successor of OpenGL.
+ - **Vulkan**: Vulkan is a newer graphics API, that can be considered the successor of OpenGL.
 More information available on the [Khronos website][vulkan].
  - **Pango**: Pango is a library for internationalized text handling.
 It centers around the `PangoLayout` object, representing a paragraph of